mtanzim/design-patterns-lynda/README.md

-# Typescript Essential Training - Lynda.com
+# Introduction to Design Patterns - Lynda.com

 This folder contains the results of exercises from the Lynda.com course "Programming Foundations: Design Patterns"